Paul Butler (politician): Westminster elections

 Butler stood in the UK general elections in 2001 and 2005 in the Lagan Valley constituency but was not elected.

 In October 2023, he called on Sinn Féin and the SDLP to not stand a candidate in Lagan Valley in the 2024 general election.

 Standing down

-Butler announced that he will not contest the May Assembly elections after only one term as an MLA.
+Butler announced that he would not contest the May 2011 Assembly elections after only one term as an MLA.
 "I am standing down," confirmed Butler.
 "The Party's position on this is that anyone who is a councillor and an MLA should only have one job."

+Death

+Butler died suddenly on 23 September 2026.